davidbailey/TransportSim/README.md

-TransportSim.scala: A transportation simulation.
+TransportSim: A transportation simulation.
 Still in development.

 1. regionModel      - generates a model for the region
 2. peopleGenerator  - generates people (sources and destinations) for the region